How much do I need to retire?

 Retirees in our survey spent around £2,200 a month per household

-This covers all the basic areas of expenditure and some luxuries, such as European holidays, hobbies and eating out.
-Aiming for this level of income will provide a good platform for your retirement. note
+This covers all the basic areas of expenditure (which had a combined cost of £17,000 per year on average) and some luxuries, such as European holidays, hobbies and eating out.
+Aiming for this level of income will provide a good platform for your retirement.

 You’d need £39,000 a year if you include luxuries such as long-haul trips and a new car every five years.